- What is prostate cancer?

 Prostate Biospy: If the doctor suspects that you might have prostate cancer based on the symptoms and/or the results of early detection tests (DRE and/or PSA), he would perform a biopsy of the prostate under transrectal ultrasound guidance.

-The biopsy usually takes about 10 minutes and is done in an out- patient clinic or minor OT.The biopsy is sent to the pathologist who examines it to look for any cancer cells and also to grade the cancer (Gleason’s scoring/grading) for finally assessing the severity of the disease.
+The biopsy usually takes about 10 minutes and is done in an out- patient clinic or minor OT.The biopsy is sent to the pathologist who examines it to look for any cancer cells and also to grade the cancer (Gleason’s scoring/grading) for assessing the differentiation of the tumor and for prognostication.

 You may feel some soreness at site of biopsy or notice blood in urine, stool or semen for a few days after the biopsy.